 Why do I want to lower my car anyway?

-As we talked about in our car handling blog, when you lower your car you’re lowering it’s centre of gravity.
+As we talked about in our beginners guide to car handling, when you lower your car you’re lowering it’s centre of gravity.
 Lowering your cars centre of gravity makes it roll less when you corner.
 This means there’s less weight transfer onto the outside tyres and off the inside tyres.
 That means you enjoy more grip from all four tyres, which means a better connection with the road surface.

 If you’re changing directions quickly (as in an S-bend for example), the car needs less time to settle back between direction changes.